tmortimer/urlfilter/README.md

 The Bloom Filter is configured for 1000000 items out of the box, this can be changed through the config file.

 ## Default Configuration
 The "default" configuration I have settled on, and packaged with Docker Compose, is **Bloom Filter->Redis Cache->MySQL**.
 We can quickly find out if a URL has not been flagged.
 However if it is found in the Bloom Filter we then check the Redis Cache, if it's there we can return.
 If it's not there then we need to check MySQL.
-This si the final stop and will provide the answer returned to the client.
-On the way back the URL will be inserted into the Redis Cache.
+This is the final stop and will provide the answer returned to the client.
+On the way back the URL will be inserted into the Redis cache.

 This addresses several of the stated questions/requirements:

 1. **The size of the URL list could grow infinitely, how might you scale this beyond the memory capacity of the system.**

    The Bloom Filter has a relatively small memory footprint even for a large set of data.
 The Redis cache can then be tuned appropriately.
 The backing MySQL instance can be whatever it needs to be to support the data set.
+It's possible that MySQL is not the best tool even for the master data store.
+The benefit of the Filter Chain is that something else could be implemented without a tonne of effort.

    If it was found that a backing Redis cluster was the way to go, this could similarly be built out however large was deemed necessary.